rajcha08/ArabianHorse/README.md

 You no need to tell them.
 I miss you too.
 Even I have that longing thing pulling me.
 I miss you very much

+you are mine right?
+we will get through this glitch right?